 The sticky protein known as collagen, which binds layers of skin together is missing in individuals who suffer from EB.
 The disorder is generally detected at birth, and in some cases, a baby will not have skin to skin contact with their parents for years.

 The Butterfly Foundation aims to get individuals and families clued up on the disorder and its levels of severity.
 The three main types are epidermolysis bullosa simplex (EBS), dystrophic epidermolysis bullosa (DEB) and junctional epidermolysis bullosa (JEB).

 EB is not a condition that is regularly spoken about in the public sphere due to its rarity, but the Foundation hopes to change that.
-Joseph has thrown his support behind little Mason, who has been raising awareness of his own condition alongside parents Kerry and Rod White.
+The team at K4 Global have thrown their support behind little Mason, who has been raising awareness of his own condition alongside parents Kerry and Rod White.
 Mason lives every day knowing that only the slightest knock could cause his skin to tear.

 His skin is so fragile that he wears bandages and sits on a sheepskin lining for protection.
 Mason’s bravery knows no bounds, and despite the fact that he requires round-the-clock care and has undergone multiple operations, he remains optimistic.

 The Butterfly Foundation has joined Mason’s fight against the condition and hopes to make the public aware of the daily struggle.
 For Mason, he wakes up every morning knowing that he is vulnerable to serious infections, and his future remains uncertain.
 This is why the Foundation is in place – to raise awareness of the disorder and the effects it has on families.

 After hearing Mason’s story, the team and the Foundation were left inspired.
 Research is being conducted into finding a cure for EB, but that can only progress with the backing of others.
 The Butterfly Foundation lends support in the hope that one day, children like Mason will have a better quality of life.